nadiakhoptiuk/order-desk-sync-app/README.md

 1. Clone repo to your computer.

+2. Run npm install.

-2. Create new file called '.env' in the root folder.
+3. Create new file called '.env' in the root folder.

-3. Add environment variables to this file as shown in the .env.example file.
+Add environment variables to this file as shown in the .env.example file.

 4. Run the app by command 'npm run:dev'.